CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-A place for us to store and share our code.
+GitHub is a for-profit company offering a cloud-based Git repository that helps developers store, manage, track and control changes to their projects. it is also A place for us to store and share our code.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+to log a change to your code base using git software

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+vscode

 ## Question 17

 What do you use "Commit Messages" for?

+to explain the changes made in your commit

 To record what changes you made to the code